lotkey/guardians/README.md

 # Guardians
 Unity 2020.2.2f1
 Clone URL: https://github.com/lotkey/guardians.git
-2D dungeon crawler game by Pseudorandom Studios.
+2D dungeon crawler game by Pseudo Random Studios.

 # This README is a temporary placeholder.
 It will get the job done for now but it will be updated with more detail.